Tennis: Stuttgart WTA Results - UrduPoint

 Tennis: Stuttgart WTA Results

-Results from the WTA tournament in Stuttgart on Wednesday (x denotes seeding -- players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice)
+Results from the WTA tournament in Stuttgart on Thursday (x denotes seeding -- players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice):

-Stuttgart, Germany, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2022 ) :results from the WTA tournament in Stuttgart on Wednesday (x denotes seeding -- players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice): First round Karolina Pliskova (CZE x6) bt Petra Kvitova (CZE) 6-4, 4-6, 7-6 (7/5) Second roundIga Swiatek (POL x1) bt Eva Lys (GER) 6-1, 6-1
+Stuttgart, Germany, (APP - UrduPoint / Pakistan Point News - 21st Apr, 2022 ) :results from the WTA tournament in Stuttgart on Thursday (x denotes seeding -- players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice): 2nd rd Liudmila Samsonova (RUS) bt Karolna Plskov (CZE x6) 6-4, 6-4Ons Jabeur (TUN x7) bt Darya Kasatkina (RUS) 6-3, 6-3Paula Badosa (ESP x2) bt Elena Rybakina (KAZ) 6-2, 4-6, 7-6 (7/4)